Latent Shapes

 with Mouse Dragging

-This project is based on the chair dataset (03001627) from ShapeNetCore.
-You can access the original data
+This project uses the chair dataset (03001627) from ShapeNetCore.
+The original data is available

 here.

-First, let's look at the meshes in ShapeNetCore.
-The dataset contains 6778 data points, all of which are already scaled to small values and are not zero-centered.
+First, I examine the meshes in ShapeNetCore.
+The dataset contains 6778 data points, and all meshes are already scaled to small values, but are not zero-centered.

-Additionally, a few data points are not aligned to the AABB axis.
-Therefore, all meshes must first pass the following steps.
+In addition, some meshes are not aligned with the AABB axis.
+Therefore, all meshes must go through the following steps before training.

-In this, the DeepSDF model architecture will be used as the mesh reconstruction network, so all meshes must also be watertight.
+In this project, the DeepSDF model architecture is used as the mesh reconstruction network, so all meshes must also be watertight.

 -

-watertight: make each mesh watertight to ensure correct SDF values computation
+watertight: each mesh is made watertight to ensure correct computation of SDF values.

 -